FinFetChannel/RayTracingMazeCppOlcPge/README.md

 ### Game logic

 The player starts on one side of the map and has the objective of finding a blue floor patch on the opposite side of the map.
-At each level the size of map gets bigger.
+At each level the size of map gets bigger, with a total of.

+### Inputs
+Basic inputs are similar to FPS games, with WASD for movement and mouse for orientation (optionally QERF), the esc key is reserved for quitters.